grosser/go-testcov/Readme.md

 `go test` that fails on uncovered lines and shows them

  - 🎉 Instant, actionable feedback on 💚 test run
- - 🎉 Onboard legacy code with `// untested sections: 5` comment
+ - 🎉 Onboard legacy code with top of the file `// untested sections: 5` comment
  - 🎉 Mark uncovered code sections with inline `// untested section` comment
  - 🚫 PRs with bad test coverage
  - 🚫 External/paid coverage tools